-Don’t forget: if you have a nonstick set, you’ll need a buffer of some sort if you are stacking them to protect the surface.
-Use a silicone mat or old tea towel to provide a protective layer.
+Don’t forget: if you have a nonstick set, you’ll need a buffer of some sort if you are stacking them, to protect the surface.
+Use an old tea towel to provide a protective layer in between.

 Helpful Features to Look For:

-While many manufacturers still use PTFE to create their nonstick surfaces, ensure that it’s free of PFOA, because of the ongoing health and environmental issues.
+While many manufacturers still use PTFE to create their nonstick surfaces, ensure that your purchases are free of PFOA, because of ongoing health and environmental issues.

-Handles of stainless steel or silicone can usually go in the oven, whereas those made of plastic can’t – but do check temperature restrictions either way
+Handles of stainless steel or silicone can usually go in the oven just like silicone baking mats, whereas those made of plastic can’t – but do check temperature restrictions either way.

 If you use an induction stovetop, check to see if the one you’re considering is compatible.
 Many will have a stainless steel disc bonded to the bottom for use with induction stoves – but you want it to be the same size as the pan, not smaller in diameter.